bclins/bclins.github.io/fall24/cs261/notes.md

 2. **Mapping** the sequence to create a new sequence where every element is replaced using some function.

-3. **Filtering** which is when we create a new sequence that only contains those elements that meet a certain criterion.
+3. **Filtering** which is when we create a new sequence that only contains elements that meet a certain criterion.

-The main differences between these patterns are the type of the accumulator variable and whether or not there is a conditional statement before you modify the accumulator in the loop.
+The main differences between these patterns are the type of the accumulator variable and what function or expression you use to help perform the accumulation.

 <center>